decredcommunity/guidelines/proposals.md

 - [ ] state how assets produced by the proposal will be "transferred" to Decred's ownership
   - where will they be uploaded and who will maintain them after the proposal is finished?
 - [ ] the proposal must be priced in USD but the payments will be in DCR
-  - in rare cases pricing in DCR could be strong benefit (e.g. prize pools), clarify this with Politeia moderators
+  - in rare cases pricing in DCR could have strong benefits (e.g. prize pools), clarify this with Politeia moderators
-- [ ] matching the start and end of the billing period to first and last days of calendar months may simplify things
+- [ ] try to match the start and end of the billable work period to first and last days of calendar months (this may simplify things)
   - [example](https://proposals.decred.org/proposals/32cba00): "This proposal will run for 6 months between August 1, 2020 and January 31, 2021"
 - [ ] state proposal end condition: when term ends, when money runs out, or other
 - [ ] list all risks that you already know
   - examples [here](https://proposals.decred.org/proposals/0a1ff84) or [here](https://proposals.decred.org/proposals/32cba00)
 - [ ] for RFPs (Request for Proposals), include a deadline for submissions and any rules they must adhere to
 - [ ] include any other important info
-  - who you are and links to verify your background, milestones, reporting commitment, etc
+  - who you are and links to verify your background
+  - milestones, reporting schedule, etc
-  - any useful info generated during draft discussion outside Politeia
+  - any useful info generated and clarified during draft discussion outside Politeia
-  - remember: your proposal is kind of a _contract_ with Decred stakeholders
+  - remember: your proposal is kind of a _contract_ with Decred stakeholders.
+Having a clear contract to reference will help to resolve any possible disputes around deliverables or billing.

 Share and iterate the draft: